flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/online-atc.md

     <a href="../settings/">    <div class="imagemap" style="position: absolute; left: 1.7%; top: 85.0%; width: 5.8%; height: 7.0%;"><span class="imagemapname">Settings</span></div></a>
     <span class="imagesub">Click on the menu icons in this image to see other flyPad pages.</span>
 </div>

+### Getting ATIS

+To get the ATIS information of the channel hover over the station and click on the `i` symbol.

+### Changing Frequencies

+To change a frequency hover over the station and click either `Set Active` or `Set Standby` depending on if you want to immediately set the frequency as the active frequency or just as the standby frequency for later use.

 ### Using Hoppie ACARS